 Ms. Zhixin Liu.
 Ms. Liu currently serves as our Chairman of the Board, Chief Executive Officer, President, Interim-Chief Financial Officer, Secretary and Treasurer.
 Ms. Liu will resign as Interim Chief Financial Officer upon closing of this offering.
 Prior to founding Shuhai Beijing in February of 2015, from February 2012 to January 2015, Ms. Liu also worked as the General Manager of Harbin Jinfenglvyuan Bio-Technology Co., Ltd. where she was responsible for implementing the company's annual work plan, financial budget report, profit distribution, utilization plan, conducting the daily management of the company, and signing agreements on behalf of the company.
 From January 2011 to February 2012, Ms. Liu worked as a board director in Beijing Jinyajianguo Refrigeration Plants Manufacturing Co., Ltd., a private company.
-From January 2010 to January 2011, Ms. Liu worked as the Vice General Manager and Director of the Board at Beijing Time Garden Digital Technologies Co., Ltd where she was responsible for the management of several departments and assisted the General Manager with internal and external affairs.
 Ms. Liu studied IT Management at Employee University directly under Heilongjiang Provincial Governmental Departments.
 She also had business administration courses at China Agricultural University.
 As our President and Chief Executive Officer, Ms. Liu brings to the Board an intimate understanding of the industry and our operations.
 We believe Ms. Liu's experience qualifies her to serve on our board of directors.